Giffen Goods Meaning

 Example of Giffen Goods

 The concept of Giffen goods can be better understood by a real-life example of food.
 Let us assume that customer has two options to choose from, viz.
 Hamburger and potato and a budget of $20 to spend on food.
-Cost of potato is $ 1.00 and hamburger is $ 5 each and customer intends to buy 5 days food from $ 20 he has.
+Cost of potato is $ 1.00 and the hamburger is $ 5 each and the customer intends to buy 5 days food from $ 20 he has.

 At the given level of prices, the customer will intend to buy 10 potatoes, costing him $ 10 and 2 hamburgers, costing him $ 10.
 In this way, his consumption would be evenly spread as he could have 2 potatoes each day for 5 days and 2 hamburgers over a period of 5 days.
 The given quantities ae satisfactory, based on the average consumption of an individual.

 Now, let’s assume that price of potatoes has increased to $ 2.00 and price of hamburger has not changed, customer can still choose to spend $ 10 on buying 2 hamburgers and manage with 5 instead of 10 potatoes, but that would not be sufficient for him and might leave him hungry.
-Thus, he would rather choose to decrease his consumption of hamburger to 1 and increase the number of potatoes to 7.
+Thus, he would rather choose to decrease his consumption of hamburgers to 1 and increase the number of potatoes to 7.

 If potatoes witness a further rise in prices, say to $ 2.50, the customer would need to further reduce its consumption of hamburger and allocate his entire budget of $ 20 in buying potatoes.
 Thus he would be able to buy 8 potatoes in his budget of $ 20 and zero hamburgers and such quantity of potatoes will be sufficient for his requirement.